milvus-io/milvus-docs/site/en/adminGuide/deploy_pulsar.md

 ---
 id: deploy_pulsar.md
-title: Configure Stream Storage with Docker Compose/Helm
+title: Configure Message Storage with Docker Compose/Helm
 related_key: Pulsar, storage
-summary: Learn how to configure stream storage with Docker Compose/Helm
+summary: Learn how to configure message storage with Docker Compose/Helm
 ---

-# Configure Stream Storage with Docker Compose/Helm
+# Configure Message Storage with Docker Compose/Helm

 Milvus uses Pulsar or Kafka for managing logs of recent changes, outputting stream logs, and providing log subscriptions.
-Pulsar is the default stream storage system.
-This topic introduces how to configure stream storage with Docker Compose or Helm.
+Pulsar is the default message storage system.
+This topic introduces how to configure message storage with Docker Compose or Helm.

 You can set up Pulsar with [Docker Compose](https://docs.docker.com/get-started/overview/) or on K8s.